TRIP TO CUBA MARCH 17th – MARCH 24th

 VEDADO AND HAVANA CENTRO – LECURE ON CUBAN REVOLUTION and famous revolutionries CHE and FIDEL CASTRO

-Museum de la Revolucion and Plaza de la Revolution.
+Museum de la Revolucion and Plaza de la Revolution, Cuban Art Museum.

 Valle de Vinales: A Unesco World Heritage site with stunning limestone monoliths, mural de Prehistoria, and range of beautiful caves.
-We will visit local farmers, discuss Cuban Farming and have lunch on spectacular Finca Agrecologica, restaurant on the farm serving their own food.
+We will visit local farmers, discuss Cuban Farming, and have lunch at the spectacular Finca Agrecologica, restaurant on the farm serving their own food.

-Founded in 1968, Unesco Biosphere Reserve was the first eco-village, and today includes a boutique hotel, artist studios and coffee plantation ruins.
-Enjoy this day of learning about Cuban art, hiking, bird watching, artist studio visits and locally grown coffee ending with a swim in a emerald river at Banos.
+Founded in 1968, Unesco Biosphere Reserve was the first eco-village, and today includes a boutique hotel, artist studios, and coffee plantation ruins.
+Enjoy this day of learning about Cuban art, hiking, bird watching, artist studio visits, and locally grown coffee ending with a swim in an emerald river at Banos.

-We will be staying in a beautiful, casas particurales and Cuban Hotels.
+We will be staying in beautiful casas particurales.